-Restart or Reboot Ubuntu via the command line
+Restart or Reboot Ubuntu via the Command Line

 Now type the following command in your terminal and then press the Enter key: